From bust to boom: brands that came back from the brink

 Within a year, GM had returned to profitability.
 Since then, the firm has posted record profits despite several scandals, including the massive recall of faulty ignition switches in 2014.

-Though the COVID-19 pandemic threw the entire auto industry into disarray, GM has managed to bounce back yet again, reporting revenues of $171.8 billion (£134bn) last year.
+Though the COVID-19 pandemic threw the entire auto industry into disarray, GM has managed to bounce back yet again, reporting revenues of $171.8 billion (£134bn) in 2023.

 Courtesy Marvel/Universal Pictures